isovector/reasonablypolymorphic.com/wip/higher-kinded-data.markdown

 Today I want to demonstrate a "well-known" Haskell technique among library authors, that I haven't ever seen written down.
-It allows you to do all sorts of amazing things, such as: generate lenses for arbitrary data-types without resorting to TemplateHaskell, `sequence` over data-types, and automatically track dependencies for usages of record fields.
-We'll build the first two examples here today, but the approach generalizes further.
+It allows you to do all sorts of amazing things, such as: generate lenses for arbitrary data-types without resorting to TemplateHaskell; `sequence` over data-types; and automatically track dependencies for usages of record fields.

+As for this post, we'll look at how to build type-level sequencing, and investigate some other uses in subsequent ones.
 For our examples, let's define the following (completely arbitrary) data-type:

 ```haskell
 data Person = Person